Do your employees know how to create a strong password? Is password management a priority at your company?

 Password Rules: A Few Simple Standards

 Fortunately, password rules are simple and easy to teach.
-Password rules for your organization don’t have to be complicated.
 It’s so simple, in fact, that our nine rules are actually an acronym—GET STRONG.

-G – GET RID OF PASSWORDS WRITTEN ON PAPER.
+G – GET RID OF LOGINS WRITTEN ON PAPER.
 Lost or misplaced sticky notes are a boon to thieves.

 E – ESCAPE COMPLEXITY Even though the password rules may be complicated, try to create them so they are easily remembered.